First Battle of the Masurian Lakes: Battle

 On September 11, the commander-in-chief of the armies of the North-Western Front, Y. Zhilinsky, ordered P. von Rennenkampf to withdraw troops to the Neman line.
 During the day of September 11, the 4th Army Corps repelled most of the German attacks and was pushed back only on the right flank.
 The 2nd and 20th Army Corps retreated with a battle for Gawaiten and Groß Sobrost.
 The 2nd Guards Cavalry Division (G. Rauch), after a stubborn battle at Kovalen, retreated to Tolmingkemen.
 The 1st and 2nd Guards Cavalry Divisions retreated to Gurken.
 On the extreme right flank of the 1st Army, Tilsit was surrounded.

 The retreat of the 1st Army soon took on the character of flight.
-In previous battles, the Germans managed to create a threat of encirclement of the left flank with a blow from the Romincka Forest to the north - with cutting off the mass of P. von Rennenkampf's troops on the Angerapp River.
+In previous battles, the Germans managed to create a threat of encirclement of the left flank with a blow from the Romincka Forest to the north—with cutting off the mass of P. von Rennenkampf's troops on the Angerapp River.
 This caused the haste of the withdrawal of three corps, the mixing of troops, and the loss of communications.
 On September 12–13, Rennenkampf, who retreated with the headquarters and command of the army in Kovno, lost command of the troops and restored communication only by the night of September 14.

 The loss of communication was caused primarily by panic in the immediate rear.
 The army was served by large telegraph and telephone centers in Suwalki, Augustow and Sejny.
 At the first news of the retreat of the army on September 12, the civil administration abandoned their posts and fled, cutting telegraph and telephone lines.
 Therefore, the blame for the loss of command and control lies to a large extent on the civilian department.

-On September 12, the 20th Russian Army Corps retreated to the Trakehnen-Tollmingkehinel line, continually coming under fire from German artillery.
+On September 12, the Russian 20th Army Corps retreated to the Trakehnen-Tollmingkehinel line, continually coming under fire from German artillery.
 On September 14–16, the divisions of the corps retreated successively to Marijampolė, Lyudvinovo and Simnas.
 The troops suffered heavy losses during the withdrawal; as a result, the 54th Infantry Division was disbanded.
 By September 19, the 28th and 29th Infantry Divisions were entrenched in positions near Alytus.